Enricao/TFM-Contextual-Bandits-mobile-game/README.md

 # ContextualBandits: Mobile game application
 Lin-UCB contextual bandit algorithm is applied to offline mobile game data to optimize revenue and user experience when testing different game variants.

 This repository is a collection of [Jupyter](https://jupyter.org/) notebooks and python files.
-Notebooks show results obtained and python files contain source code of the algorithm and auxiliar functions to run the notebooks.
+Notebooks show results obtained, and python files contain the algorithm's source code and auxiliary functions to run the notebooks.

 ## Python files

 > - "linUCB.py" file contains the functions needed to run the Lin-UCB algorithm
-> - "LIN_UCB_Batches.py" file contains the functions needed to implement Lin-UCB with live data.
+> - "LIN_UCB_Batches.py" file has the functions required to implement Lin-UCB with live data.
-> - "Utils_2.py" file contains all the auxiliar functions, such as running the algorithm multiple times, optimizing parameters, or visualizing different types of results.
+> - "Utils_2.py" file has all the auxiliary functions, such as running the algorithm multiple times, optimizing parameters, or visualizing different types of results.

 Python files are needed to run the notebooks included in the repository.